Gheard21/Bloggit/README.md

 - Verify Auth0 configuration is set via user secrets: `dotnet user-secrets list`
 - Check Auth0 domain and audience values match your Auth0 application settings
 - Ensure JWT tokens are valid and not expired when testing manually
+- Verify JWT token includes `NameIdentifier` claim for tenant identification

+**Tenant Isolation Issues:**
+- If getting 404 errors for existing posts, ensure JWT token belongs to the post owner
+- Each user sees only their own posts - this is expected behavior, not a bug
+- New posts are automatically assigned to the current user from JWT claims
+- Cross-user data access is intentionally blocked for security

 **Dev Container Issues:**
 - Ensure Docker Desktop is running before opening in VS Code